 - organised political processes with each individual having a voice; with better decision-making through education and the power of ideas

 - social improvements that could overcome cruelty, violence, ill-health and injustice

 The ability to secure progress was seen as being in the hands of individuals.
 The future was not divinely foretold, nor at the whim of capricious spirits or malign influences.
 If there were external forces these were more in the realm of evolutionary processes and genetics: things that could be controlled.

-Much rested on discovering ways of understanding the world: scientific experiment, and observation of the universe to explain its ???laws???.
+Much rested on discovering ways of understanding the world: scientific experiment, and observation of the universe to explain its apparent laws.
 People were essentially seen as rational and good, with a degree of individual liberty within some form of universalism based on reason, observation, analysis and challenge.
-This developed into investigations into the workings of society and the scientific study of humanity ??? a sociology that would, through application of those understandings, enable humanity to progress to a superior state.
+This developed into investigations into the workings of society and the scientific study of humanity – a sociology that would, through application of those understandings, enable humanity to progress to a superior state.